icure/medtech-docs/sdks/how-to/how-to-create-a-data-sample-with-hierarchical-information.md

 :::note

-We assume that you already know How to manage data samples.
+We assume that you already know how to manage data samples.
 If not, please follow the [Handling DataSamples](../how-to/how-to-manage-datasamples) guide

 :::

-For example, a data sample may contain another DataSample object with the blood pressure measurements, another DataSample object with the heart rate measurements, and so on.

 ## Create children DataSamples

-In some cases, you may want to create a DataSample with nested DataSamples.
-For example, you may want to create a DataSample with 1 hour mean heart rate, another DataSample with 8 hour mean heart rate measurements, and so on.
+In some cases, you may want to create a `DataSample` with nested DataSamples.
+For example, you may want to create a `DataSample` with 1 hour mean heart rate, another DataSample with 8 hour mean heart rate measurements, and so on.

-DataSample `content` attribute of type `Map<String, Content>`.
+`content` is a `DataSample` attribute of type `Map<String, Content>`.
 The key is the language code ([ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)) and the value is the [`Content`](/sdks/references/classes/Content) object.

 This `content` map allows us to store different types of data.
 In this example we will use `compoundValue`, `measureValue` and `timeSeries` properties